lihao5257/sofastack-doc/sofa-rpc/en_US/Generic-Invoke.md

 ```
 You can set the service as a generic service and set the interface name of the server by `setGeneric` as above. `GenericService` is used as a generic service, and GenericService can initiate generic calls.
 You need to pass in the method name, method type, and method parameters when invoking a call.

-If the parameter or return result is also required to be generalized on the client side, you can achieve this with `GenericObject`.
+You can also achieve this with `GenericObject` if the parameter or returned result is required to be generalized in the client side.
 ```java
 GenericObject genericObject = new GenericObject("com.alipay.sofa.rpc.invoke.generic.TestObj");